techwithanirudh/coolify-docs/firewall.md

 ## Coolify Cloud
 If you need the public facing IPs to allow inbound connections to your servers, please [contact us](/contact.md).

+### Where are our server located?

+All of our servers are located in Germany.